jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 what the template looks like in production.

 .. image:: whatsapp/edit-template.png
-   :align: center
    :alt: Edit the template using a header, body, footer and buttons.

 When all the necessary changes are made to the template, click on the :guilabel:`Submit` button in the upper-right corner.
-A confirmation window appears to confirm the language— click :guilabel:`Confirm` to approve and then another window appears stating that the template has been submitted to Meta for review and approval.
+A confirmation window appears to confirm the language.
+Click :guilabel:`Confirm` to approve and then another window appears stating that the template has been submitted to Meta for review and approval.

-The :guilabel:`Status` of the template remains in :guilabel:`In review` until a decision has been made by Meta.
+The :guilabel:`Status` of the template remains :guilabel:`In review` until a decision has been made by Meta.
 Once an email confirmation is received approving the template, the templates need to be synced from within the Odoo database.